- Table of Contents

 2. Practise Active Listening

 Active listening is the foundation of critical and analytical thinking.
 When you actively listen, you're not just hearing words but understanding the context, emotions, and underlying messages.
-You can better comprehend others' perspectives by empathetically putting yourself in others’ shoes.
+Empathetically putting yourself in others’ shoes can help you better comprehend others' perspectives.
 This skill encourages open-mindedness, enabling you to objectively evaluate arguments before forming conclusions.
 Active listening also fosters effective communication, making collaborating and engaging in meaningful discussions easier.

 3. Ask Questions